micromata/Baumeister/README.md

 ## Adding banners

-Adding banners on top of the production bundles is fully optional and disabled by default.
+Adding banners on top of the production bundles is fully optional and turned off by default.

 It can be enabled with setting the `generateBanners` property within `baumeister.json` to `true`.